Required Tools

 Essential Equipment

-- Heavy-Duty Trash Bags: For collecting and disposing of waste and unwanted items.
+- Trash Bags: For collecting and disposing of small items and debris.

 Optional Equipment

-- Utility Knife: For cutting boxes and packaging materials.
+- Box Cutter: For breaking down cardboard boxes and cutting through packaging materials.

 Rental vs Purchase